beckySchmitty/react_vendingMachine/README.md

 For this assignment, I was tasked with the following:

+"
-"You should use the React Router to build a vending machine!
+You should use the React Router to build a vending machine!

 What does this mean?
 Your application should consist of the following: